Published 11 Nov 2023

 What Should be Done During Monthly Fire Extinguisher Inspections?

 The following parts are checked and tasks are completed during monthly fire extinguisher inspections.
 These are done not only for compliance with the law but also because employers need to ensure that the extinguishers are going to work in case of a fire.

-These 12 steps are found on this fire extinguisher checklist that can be downloaded for free.
+These 12 steps are found in this fire extinguisher checklist format that can be downloaded for free.

 Fire extinguisher inspection checklists help inspectors conduct and record their monthly and yearly checks with due diligence, preventing them from missing crucial points in checking if fire extinguishers are in good working condition.
 Here are what a checklist typically contains based on a monthly fire extinguisher inspection form: